-In the bone marrow, all of these cells originate as a type of cell known as a hematopoietic stem cell.
+All of these cells originate in the bone marrow as a type of cell known as a hematopoietic stem cell.

 These stem cells then differentiate from the different types of cells in a process known as hematopoiesis.

 In addition to red blood cells and platelets, there are several types of white blood cells.
-White blood cells develop along 2 different lines.
+White blood cells develop along two different lines.